oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 The OpenC2 Language Specification defines the set of components to assemble a complete command and control message and provides a framework so that the language can be extended.
 To achieve this purpose, the scope of this specification includes:

 1. the set of actions and options that may be used in OpenC2 commands
-2. the set of targets, target specifiers, and target options
+2. the set of targets and target specifiers
 3. A syntax that defines the structure of commands and responses
 4. an organizational scheme that describes an Actuator Profile
 5. The MTI serialization of OpenC2 commands, and responses